Previous chapter | Index | Next chapter

 That first night in an inn made them wary.
 They preferred the open night to civilization after that, keeping the path open before them as they followed the direction the arm gave them.
 They started using names for it so as not to make it struggle inside the pouch at Lan Wangji’s waist.
 The arm seemed to feel when they spoke of it as of a corpse, a haunt; it jarred the spell on the pouch, tried to escape their hold when they took it out to make sure they were going the right way.

 Traces of livinghood became sparser as the second week came to an end.
-The arm was taking them somewhere dangerously close to the Unclean Realms where Qinghenie dwelled—where Nie Huaisang lived, Wei Wuxian supposed, if no alpha heir was found to sweep the succession from him.
+The arm was taking them somewhere dangerously close to the Unclean Realms where Qinghenie dwelled—where Nie Huaisang lived, Wei Wuxian supposed, if no qianyuan heir was found to sweep the succession from him.
 This would also be something to see, he wondered.
-A beta sect leader.
+A zhongyong sect leader.

 Three nights later, the arm stopped pointing anywhere specific.
 It squirmed and fought and rolled in on itself, panicked or angered, driven to madness with proximity.
-Lan Wangji forced it back inside the sealing pouch without playing at all.
+Lan Wangji forced it back inside the sealing pouch without playing any song.

 “So the rest of our dear friend is somewhere around here,” Wei Wuxian said.

 Lan Wangji gave a short hum in answer.
-He stopped at the entrance of the village they had reached, and Little Apple stopped by him without the need for orders.
+He stopped at the entrance of the village they had reached, and Little Apple the donkey stopped by him without the need for orders.

 It was a small thing, this village.
 A couple hundred inhabitants at most spread over less than forty houses, with an inn at its center which could host no more than ten guests if they chose to keep tight and squeezed together.
 Wei Wuxian was not surprised to find the same hatred in the eyes of those who looked at him there that he had known fifteen years ago.
 They welcomed Lan Wangji with wariness and watched Wei Wuxian with suspicion, as if scared that he would suddenly go feral and try to kill them all.